ChrisWilson2019/NetConf-Test/README.md

 ---

-## Usage

-1. M# Netconf Test Script

-This repository contains a Python script to test NETCONF connectivity on network devices.

----

 ## Description

 `netconf_test_script.py` performs the following:

 1. Prompts the user to enter the IP address of a network device.
-2. Checks if the device is reachable on TCP port 830 (the default NETCONF port).
-3. If the port is open, initiates a NETCONF SSH session.
+2. Checks if the device is reachable on TCP port 830 (the default NETCONF port).3.
+If the port is open, initiates a NETCONF SSH session.
 4. If the device is unreachable or the port is closed, it provides an error message.

 ---